bbauska/BI-JS-for-webdev/README.md

 Now if I click on Save, let\'s open up the terminal and let\'s run this program.

-So I would say node stringManipulation.js and you will see in both the cases we get the same output.

-So you can either use a plus operator or a concat operator for adding the strings.
+would say node stringManipulation.js and you will see in both the cases we get the same output.
+Basically, you can use either a plus operator or a concat operator for adding the strings.

-So the second one is substring.
+The second one is substring.
 A substring is a portion of a string that you can extract.
 In JavaScript, you can use either the slice method or substring method to get a substring from a string.
 Let\'s look at both the methods.

-So here we are in the VS code again, and let me comment these things.
+Here we are in the VS code again, and let me comment these things.

 And let\'s look at how to get a substring.